Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 ## Feature availables right now

 - Login with an existing Epic Games account
-- Logout
-- See the your personal Game library
+- Install/Uninstall Games of your Library
-- Install/Uninstall Games
+- Update installed Games
 - Import a already installed game
 - Multiple installations at the same time
 - Play games using the default wine and default prefix